 You don’t need to reference when using:

-- your own ideas (unless you included them in an earlier assignment)
+- your own ideas (unless you included them in an earlier assessment)

 - common knowledge – this means something that lots of people will know, or information that can be easily found in many sources.